 Among those making the journey from Camden, South Carolina to Alachua County in 1854 were Edmund Kelley, born ~ 1820, and his wife Charity.
-Edmund was loaned to the Confederate Army in 1864 to help with a building project.
+According to Confederate records, Edmund was loaned to the Confederate Army in 1864 to help with a building project.
 The Kelleys had several children; among them were Bennet who was only 10 years old at the time of the move to Florida and his little sister Flora.
 Flora, born ~1860, often worked for the Hailes as a cook.
 She married Napolean Jackson on June 6, 1892.
 Another brother was Edmund Jr.

 EDMUND KELLEY JR.